It's finally feeling like fall down here in Dixie.

-They can also wash the apples and add ingredients to the pot.
-My kids love to use measuring cups to help scoop the applesauce into the freezer bags.
+Kids can also wash the apples and add ingredients to the pot.
+My boys love to use measuring cups to help scoop the applesauce into the freezer bags.
 And, tasting as they go along is part of the fun!

 I hope you'll try to make homemade applesauce this fall - even if only once.
 It's such a delicious treat to have ready in your freezer all winter long.

 4 slices lemon or orange peel

 1 tablespoon cinnamon

 Wash, peel, core and chop apples.
 Place in a medium stockpot.

 Using a potato peeler, remove four sections of peel from a lemon.
 Add lemon peel to stockpot.
 Add sugar, water, cinnamon, and salt to pot and bring to a boil.
 Simmer for 20 minutes, stirring occasionally, until apples are soft and have broken down.
 Remove lemon peel and discard.

 Using a potato masher or whisk, bring applesauce to desired consistency.
 For smooth applesauce, place applesauce into a food processor or blender and process until smooth.
 For chunky applesauce, leave applesauce as is.